-While working with AI IDEs such as Cursor, supercharge your API workflow with Apidog!
-This free, all-in-one platform lets you design, test, mock, and document APIs in a single interface.
-So why not try it out now? 👇👇
+While working in AI-powered IDEs such as Cursor, you can further streamline your API lifecycle with Apidog.
+This free, integrated platform lets you design, test, mock, and document APIs — all in one place.

-Cline is an AI assistant that leverages the Model Context Protocol (MCP) to extend its capabilities.
-It can create and manage custom tools, including MCP servers, directly within VS Code.
-Cline supports various AI models and APIs, allowing you to automate complex tasks like web scraping and data extraction.
+Cline is an AI assistant extension for VS Code that leverages the Model Context Protocol (MCP) to automate complex developer tasks.
+It supports multiple AI models and APIs, and can create or manage custom tools—including MCP servers—for activities like web scraping and data extraction.

 Prerequisites